OmurEKiraz/CSVtoYoutubePlaylist/README.md

 csvlistmaker.py is a Python utility that reads a CSV file containing tracks and artists, tracks existing videos in a YouTube playlist, and prepares the playlist for importing new songs.
 This tool is ideal for transferring playlists from Spotify or other sources to YouTube. 🎵➡️📺

-### The CSV files from  https://github.com/OmurEKiraz/SpotifyPlaylistToCSV would work fine
+### The CSV files from [CSV files from the Spotify Playlist to CSV exporter](https://github.com/OmurEKiraz/SpotifyPlaylistToCSV) would work fine

 ## 🚀 Features